Torres del Paine National Park, Chile - Things to Do in Torres del Paine National Park

 Where to Stay

-EcoCamp experience Patagonia (sustainable domes)
+EcoCamp Patagonia (sustainable domes)

-Hotel Las Torres (luxury base)
+Hotel Las Torres (luxury lodge)

 Refugio Grey (mountain hut)

-Camping Las Torres (budget camping)
+Camping Las Torres (base camp)

 Puerto Natales (gateway town)